microsoft/java-client-library/examples/tutorial/README.md

 other IP address then please udpate the `endpoint` property in the configuration file as appropriate.

 You do not need to install Gradle before running these commands.
-To run the `Connect` example application on a Unix based OS, run the following shell
+For example, to run the `Connect` example application on a Unix based OS, run the following shell script:
-script:

 ```
-gradlew.bat run -DtestClass=com.revo.deployr.tutorial.connection.Connect
+gradlew run -DtestClass=com.revo.deployr.tutorial.connection.Connect
 ```

-To run the `Connnect` example application on a Windows based OS, run the following batch file:
+To run the `Connect` example application on a Windows based OS, run the following batch file:

 ```